-Flowcharts are not directly downloaded to the microcontroller.
-First the flowchart is converted into a BASIC program, which is then downloaded.
+Flowcharts can be directly downloaded to the microcontroller.
+Alternately the flowchart can be converted into a BASIC program, which is then downloaded.

 To convert a program select 'Convert' from the Flowchart menu.
 The BASIC program for downloading will then be created.